Pyprohly/reddit-api-doc-notes/docs/api-reference/collection.rst

    * The submission specified by `link_fullname` already exists in the collection.

-   * The submission specified by `link_fullname` does not match the collection's subreddit."," ``{""json"": {""errors"": [[""INVALID_COLLECTION_UPDATE"", ""That collection couldn't be updated"", ""collection_id""]]}}``
+   * The submission specified by `link_fullname` does not match the collection's subreddit.

+   * The collection is full (it contains 100 posts)."," ``{""json"": {""errors"": [[""INVALID_COLLECTION_UPDATE"", ""That collection couldn't be updated"", ""collection_id""]]}}``
    "